Cost of EMR

 In the MGMA survey, the top-performing practices spent about $30,000 per doctor for their EMR system, while the other practices averaged only about $20,000.
 The MGMA credits this additional investment in EHR training with helping the top performers excel.
 Check if the EMR Vendor offers onsite training - it will cost you extra but it may well be the key to ensure a successful EMR implementation.

 Include any new positions that will need to be added as a result of EMR, as well as the labor cost of existing employees.
 With a SaaS based EMR, this is really not relevant.
 However for a server based onsite EMR, you will need to have dedicated technical resources to attend to any technical contingencies.

 Regardless of whether you use onsite or SaaS EMR, you still need to account for your local network hardware needs.
-EMRs usually involve mobile devices, and you should also figure in desktop computers, printers, scanners, etc.
+EMRs usually involve mobile devices, and you should also figure in desktop computers, mobile devices like table PCs, phones, iPad, etc., printers, scanners, fax machines, etc.

 Ongoing maintenance and technical support

 Most SaaS vendors bundle ongoing maintenance and upgrade costs as part of their monthly subscription.
-However, it does not hurt to check it with the EMR Vendor that you are considering.
+However, it does not hurt to check and confirm with the EMR Vendor being considered.

 This is where SaaS really saves.
 If you’re going to use an onsite EMR system, you’ll need to accurately determine how much you’ll spend on software since that would be a large part of your initial investment.

 You may have to hire temporary employees to help scan documents and/or buy a scanning system.
 You may also have to pay for document storage or destruction.